 “Try to limit it to certain days and hours, and make yourself available.
 If they’re showing it without you, you might want a third party there, like maybe a broker,” Hakim says.
 “What if you have a dog and it takes a nip or is accused of taking a nip?”

-Although it is uncommon, damages can occur while the apartment is being shown, and you want the landlord responsible for that.
-“You want to make sure you have ample protection,” says Makim.
+Although it is uncommon, damages can occur while the apartment is being shown, and you want the landlord to be responsible for that.
+“You want to make sure you have ample protection,” Hakim says.

 13. Subletting, maintenance, and assessment fees